JakeHumphries/investment-service/README.md

 - When investing the amount must be greater than zero
 - Customers should be able to fetch their investment details: Fund name, Amount invested, Investment date
 - There should be an API to list all available funds.
+- There should be a seperation of business rules for retail and employee investments
 - Authentication is required using JWT tokens.

 ## Assumptions